-New Touring Commissions from London Fieldworks, Hellicar & Lewis, The Center for Genomic Gastronomy, Bureau A, Julian Oliver and Designers Republic
+Mobile Republic a new touring project from Abandon Normal Devices, with commissions from London Fieldworks, Hellicar & Lewis, The Center for Genomic Gastronomy, Bureau A and Julian Oliver.

 Together, these bespoke artists’ commissions look at the colliding forces of nature, industry, extinction and a world where future technologies can be sustainable and responsive.
 With onboard artists ready to entertain you with food, film and fascinating ideas, Mobile Republic is coming very soon to a town near you.